 Generally, glaucoma is caused by abnormally high pressure in the eyes.
 However, there are other risk factors that can cause the onset of this condition such as family history, thin corneas, and ethnicity.

 The three types of glaucoma include open-angle glaucoma, angle-closure glaucoma, and normal-tension glaucoma.
-Below are some of the most common factors that may put you at risk of developing glaucoma:
+We have created a list of the most common glaucoma risk factors and ways to reduce your risk of developing the condition.

 Risk Factors For Glaucoma Include: